Self-Updatable Large Language Models by Integrating Context into Model Parameters: Experiments

 \section{Experiments}

 In our experiments, we mainly consider the following tasks: (1) \textbf{Single Context Injection} (\S~\ref{sub:single_context_injection}).
 We adopt \ours to inject a single context into the model and then ask the model with the related questions.
 (2) \textbf{Batch Context Injection} (\S~\ref{sub:batch_context_injection}).
 We adopt \ours to inject multiple contexts simultaneously and then ask the model with the questions related to the injected contexts.
 (3) \textbf{Sequential Injection} (\S~\ref{sub:sequential_injection}).
 We sequentially inject multiple contexts into the model, ensuring that the model does not retain access to earlier contexts during the injection of newer ones.
 We then test the model’s ability to recall and respond to questions related to the previously injected contexts, thereby assessing its long-term retention.
 (4) \textbf{Conversational Recommendation}(\S~\ref{sub:conversational_recommendation}).
 We inject up to 1,000 conversations between users and the system into the model to allow the model to read the conversations.
 After injection, we prompt the model to generate movie recommendations and calculate the recall of these recommendations to measure the recommendation quality.
+In these tasks, (1), (2), (4) correspond to \textbf{Efficacy} evaluation, while (3) represents the \textbf{Retention} evaluation.